Parent & Family News: Spring 2022 Edition

 UofM COVID-19 Testing Center

-We have a Testing Center for only UofM students, faculty, and staff who are exhibiting symptoms.
-Located at the Central to the Arts Hub, formerly the Visitors Information Center at the corner of Central and Patterson, the Center will be open Monday, Wednesday, and Friday from 9 a.m.-2:30 p.m.
-Test kits and processing are provided at no charge by the State of Tennessee and funded by Federal COVID-19 relief funding.
-Testing Center access details are very specific and are provided at memphis.edu/coronavirusupdates/sick/testing.php
+We have a Testing Center for only UofM students, faculty, and staff exhibiting symptoms.
+Located at the Central to the Arts Hub, test kits and processing are provided at no charge by the State of Tennessee and funded by Federal COVID-19 relief funding.
+Testing Center access details are very specific and are provided on the Testing page.

 The University of Memphis Student Health Center highly recommends everyone gets vaccinated to protect themselves and those around them against influenza.
 The immunization takes about 10 days for immunity to develop, so the sooner your student is immunized, the better.
 Check with your doctor or another health care professional if you have questions about which vaccine your student should get.